Alfa Romeo 2600: Overview

 The Berlina, Spider and Sprint were based on the corresponding models in the 2000 range, and all three inherited the body styling of their predecessors with minor facelifts.
 The biggest change was the engine.
-A brand new all-alloy 2.6 liter engine with six cylinders in line and twin overhead camshafts replaced the earlier four-cylinder engine with its cast-iron block and alloy head which dated back to the 1900 range of 1950.
+A brand new all-alloy 2.6-litre engine with six cylinders in line and twin overhead camshafts replaced the earlier four-cylinder engine with its cast-iron block and alloy head which dated back to the 1900 range of 1950.
 Two carburettors were fitted to the Berlina engines, giving 130 bhp.
 The Sprint and Spider engines had three twin-choke horizontal carburettors and developed 145 bhp.
 The OSI De Luxe was available with either the two-carb or the three-carb setup.
 The Sprint Zagato had 165 bhp with the three-carb setup.

 Total production for the Berlina was 2038 cars, the Sprint was 6999 cars, the Spider was 2255 cars, the 2600 De Luxe was 54 cars and the Sprint Zagato was 105 cars.